Al-Ahli Arab Hospital explosion: Origin and trajectory of munition

-On 20 October, the Associated Press (AP) concluded—from analyzing "more than a dozen videos from the moments before, during and after the hospital explosion, as well as satellite imagery and photos"—that a rocket was "fired from within Palestinian territory, and that the hospital explosion was most likely caused when part of that rocket crashed to the ground", while noting the unavailability of definitive proof.
-AP reported that its preliminary conclusion was supported by experts in open-source intelligence, geolocation, and rocketry, "who all agreed the most likely scenario was a rocket from within Gaza that veered off and came apart seconds before the explosion".
-Other factors cited by AP (sometimes attributed to identified experts) include the fact that Palestinian rockets would fail and fall inside Gaza in the past; the inconsistency of the damage and crater with Israeli air strikes, particularly with the use of "large bombs"; the inconsistency with other weapons such as artillery, mortars, car bombs or suicide vests; and the inability of Palestinians to produce evidence of Israeli munitions at Al-Ahli.
+After posting the update, the AP continued to say that a misfired Palestinian rocket was the most probable cause.
+The AP said that both U.S. and French intelligence officials support this assessment, and said that there is other supporting evidence, such as the Netiv HaAsara video, which shows a Palestinian rocket volley closely followed by a large explosion.
+Le Monde, however, had already concluded earlier that the explosion in the Netiv HaAsara video does not show the al-Ahli explosion at all.
+Other factors cited by AP—sometimes attributed to identified experts—include the fact that Palestinian rockets would fail and fall inside Gaza in the past; the inconsistency of the damage and crater with Israeli air strikes, particularly with the use of "large bombs"; the inconsistency with other weapons such as artillery, mortars, car bombs or suicide vests; and the inability of Palestinians to produce evidence of Israeli munitions at al-Ahli.
 AP quoted N.R.
-Jenzen-Jones as saying "the most likely explanation would be a failed militant rocket that was still full of highly flammable propellent".
+Jenzen-Jones as saying: "the most likely explanation would be a failed militant rocket that was still full of highly flammable propellent".